 During a celebration of abundance, many families enjoy giving back during the Thanksgiving holidays.
 It’s not only a great way to be part of the community, but it’s a bonding experience for many families and a way to express gratitude.
-While some people give back by working in shelters or soup kitchens or serving at the food bank in person, you can also give back this Thanksgiving from the comfort of your living room.
-From donating money or time online, learn how to give back on Thanksgiving virtually with our tips.
+While some people give back by working in shelters or soup kitchens or serving at the food bank in person, you can also give a Thanksgiving donation from the comfort of your living room.
+From donating money or time online, learn how to give a virtual donation on Thanksgiving with our tips.

 Food insecurity impacts every community, especially rural communities.
 Since the pandemic started, food insecurity has increased and continues to impact people across the country.
-To support food banks in your community, you can:
+To send a virtual donation to food banks in your community, you can:

 - Give what you can.
-Most food banks have online donation systems, so you can donate virtually and safely.
+Most food banks have virtual donation systems, so you can make a Thanksgiving donation virtually and safely.
 Plus, donations allow food banks to buy the items that they – and their clients – need the most.

 - Take up virtual volunteering.
 Ask your local food bank if they need help thanking donors over the phone.